a1exxd0/a1exxd0/README.md

 # About me
 I'm 2nd year Computer Science at the University of Warwick.
 I love anything HPC, C++, and Rust, and am dipping my toes into the world of startups :)

+Big contribution gap as I'm doing full-time work for half the year :(

 # Professional Experience
 - Software Engineer Intern @ Vanguard Asset Management (Jun.
 24 - Sep.
 24)
 - Software Engineer Intern @ Jump Trading (Mar.
 25 - Jun.
 25)